 • Prepare for higher costs: More services are required during a lengthy custom build, Paulino notes, including sending out a draw inspector when the builder needs money and sending appraisers at least twice.
 This adds up to higher closing costs for a custom loan—possibly more than twice as much—versus a home-buying loan.
 Check with your lender about what to expect.

-• Get organized: One of the biggest differences between a construction loan and a home-buying loan is timing, says Cathy Pennington, assistant manager at Washington Federal Bank in Poulsbo, Wash.
+• Get organized: One of the biggest differences between a construction loan and a home-buying loan is timing, says Cathy Pennington, assistant manager at Washington Federal Bank in Poulsbo, WA.
 Lenders need permits, county approvals, appraisals, and an architect before you can close the loan.
 Lean on your builder to help keep the oft-sluggish permit process moving.

 • Check your septic: Most loans cover everything except septic design.
 But the bank will want to know that you can get the septic design to match the house.
 Your builder can assist you with septic and clearing research to ensure the land you own is feasible to build on.